 Funding 19 Years of Affordable Energy

-Energy Trust funding comes from utility customers and is invested on their behalf in lowest-cost energy efficiency and clean, renewable energy.
+Energy Trust funding comes from utility customers and is invested on their behalf in low-cost energy efficiency and clean, renewable energy.
 Our investment of $2.2 billion since 2002 will save customers $8.9 billion on their utility bills over time.

 Where Our Funding Comes From